AI4Finance-Foundation/ElegantRL/docs/source/algorithms/rode.rst

 MAPPO
 ==========

-Multi-Agent Proximal Policy Optimization (MAPPO), a variant of PPO, is specialized for multi-agent settings.
-Using a 1-GPU desktop, we show that MAPPO achieves surprisingly strong performance in two popular multi-agent testbeds: the particle-world environments, and the Starcraft multi-agent challenge.
+Multi-Agent Proximal Policy Optimization , a variant of PPO which is specialized for multi-agent settings.
+Using a 1-GPU desktop, we show that MAPPO achieves surprisingly strong performance in two popular multi-agent testbeds: the particle-world environments, the Starcraft multi-agent challenge.

--  Shared network parameter for all agents ✔️
+-  Shared Network parameter for all agents ✔️
--  This class is under test, we temporarily add all utils in AgentMAPPO ✔️
+-  This class is under test, we temporarily add all utils in AgentMAPPO: ✔️

 MAPPO achieves strong results while exhibiting comparable sample efficiency.